greenfox-velox/velox-syllabus/week-08/3-async/README.md

 #### Date page
 create a page:
-it should have a button that fires a request to the calendar api described [here](http://calapi.inadiutorium.cz/) if it responses, it should wirte the current work day
+it should have a button that fires a request to the calendar api described [here](http://calapi.inadiutorium.cz/) if it responses, it should wirte the current work day and how many celebrations are on that day

 ### setTimeout setInterval